-While interpreted Swift scripts are useful for experimenting and writing, each time the script is started, it is interpreted using the Swift compiler and then executed.
+While interpreted Swift scripts are useful for experimenting and writing, each time the script is started, it is interpreted using the Swift command-line tool and then executed.
 For simple scripts (such as converting arguments to upper case), this can be a large proportion of the script's execution time.